medwatt/gmid/README.md

 parameter.

-While having plots is a good way to visualize trends, we might also just be interested in the value.
+While having plots is a good way to visualize trends, we might also just be interested in the raw value.

 ![gain expression](./images/nmos_gain_plot.svg)

-Looking at the figure above, it's hard to hard to read exactly the value on the y-axis for a particular value on the x-axis, especially more so when the scale is logarithmic.
+Looking at the figure above, it's hard to read exactly the value on the y-axis for a particular value on the x-axis, especially more so when the scale is logarithmic.

 The snippet below sets the `gmid` to a particular value, sweeps the length over a range, and calculates the gain.
+Even though the table does not include all of the lengths in the sweep variable, they their values are interpolated using the available data.
+The accuracy of the result depends on how far the points are from those defined in the table.

-Note that for `expression`, we could have also used the pre-defined `gain_expression` to avoid having to define one ourselves.
-Also note that the `lookup` method uses interpolation for calculation.
+Note that for the `expression` argument we could have also used the pre-defined `gain_expression` to avoid having to define one ourselves.

 ```python
 nmos.lookup_by_gmid(